On this page:

 Points to Remember

-- Short bowel syndrome is a group of problems related to poor absorption of nutrients that typically occurs in people who have had half or more of their small intestine removed.
+- Short bowel syndrome is a group of problems related to poor absorption of nutrients.

-- People with short bowel syndrome cannot absorb enough water, vitamins, and other nutrients from food to sustain life.
+- People with short bowel syndrome cannot absorb enough water, vitamins, minerals, protein, fat, calories, and other nutrients from food.

-- Diarrhea is the main symptom of short bowel syndrome and can lead to dehydration, malnutrition, and weight loss.
+- The main symptom of short bowel syndrome is diarrhea—loose, watery stools.
+Diarrhea can lead to dehydration, malnutrition, and weight loss.

 Hope through Research

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) conducts and supports research to help people with digestive diseases.
+The National Institute of Diabetes and Digestive and Kidney Diseases' (NIDDK's) Division of Digestive Diseases and Nutrition conducts and supports basic and clinical research into many digestive disorders.